Skip to content

 style A fill:#e1f5fe

-1. Database Changes: INSERT, UPDATE, DELETE operations occur in PostgreSQL
+1. Database Changes: INSERT, UPDATE, DELETE operations occur in your database

-5. WebSocket Delivery: Events are delivered to subscribed clients via WebSocket
+6. WebSocket Delivery: Events are delivered to subscribed clients via graphql-transport-ws WebSocket

 GraphQL Schema